amphitheatre-app/docs/content/examples/ruby.md

 +++
-title = "Run a Rust application" description = "Learn how to deploy a Rust application on Amphitheatre" weight = 7
+title = "Run a Ruby application" description = "Learn how to deploy a Ruby application on Amphitheatre" weight = 6
 +++

 Getting an application running on Amphitheatre is essentially working out how to